Mantinea: Road songs

 Road songs gets its name from the occasion they were sung, which was on the road by the workers who were going back to their home.
 Unlike Wedding songs, road songs are not different in each village, instead, the dances for the songs do differ with either a Syrto or Kalamatiano.
 Road songs usually are happy songs that talk about love and nature.

 Laments or Mirologhia songs

-Laments are sang often by widows, only women, and include positive thoughts about the deceased in the province of Mantinea.
+Laments are sung often by widows, only women, and include positive thoughts about the deceased in the province of Mantinea.
 There is not much of a recording of laments since it is believed to bring death to a loved one of the person who sang it without a reason.

 Folk musical instruments

 There were many musical instruments in ancient Greece, however, daouli and karamoutza are the most common instruments existed in the villages of the province Mantineia.
 Some regions similar to Chrisovitsi, didn't have these folk instruments.
 The folk music of Chrisovitsi mostly consisted of vocal songs and the instrument floghera.
 With the tradition of dance songs sang by the lead dancer in Chrisovitsi, there is no evidence of existence of any folk instruments.